Algebraic Varieties and Automorphic Functions: Boundaries of Hermitian Symmetric Domains

-We also note that in the case of $D$ being a Hermitian symmetric domain, the boundary has a well-studied decomposition.
-When we partition the boundary of $D$ into separate $G(\R)$ orbits, each boundary component is either a Hermitian symmetric domain of smaller dimension, or a unique closed orbit \cite[Part~I.5]{Wol72}.
+In the case of $D$ being a Hermitian symmetric domain, the boundary has a well-studied decomposition.
+The boundary inherits an action of $\text{Hol}(D)$.
+Writing $G$ for the identity component of $\text{Hol}(D)$, after partitioning the boundary of $D$ into disjoint $G$-orbits, each $G$-orbit is either a disjoint union of positive-dimensional boundary components, which are Hermitian symmetric domain of smaller dimension, or it is the unique closed orbit \cite[Part I.5]{Wol72}.
 This unique closed orbit is precisely the Shilov boundary of $D$.